GoogleCloudPlatform/community/tutorials/writing-prometheus-metrics-bigquery/index.md

 You might want to access your Prometheus data for various purposes like machine learning or anomaly detection.
 These are difficult to do inside Prometheus, so it's useful to have this data in remote storage such as BigQuery.
 This also means that your metrics can be stored for much longer retention periods.
-BigQuery can also provide a global querying view by accepting data from multiple Prometheus instances across datacenters or multiple cloud providers.
-This is useful for building global dashboards for multi-datacenter/multi-cloud setups.
+BigQuery can also provide a global querying view by accepting data from multiple Prometheus instances across data centers or multiple cloud providers.
+This is useful for building global dashboards for setups across multiple data centers and multiple clouds.

 In this tutorial, you learn how to deploy Prometheus to a [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine) cluster using the
-[Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator), and write metrics to BigQuery directly.
+[Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) and write metrics to BigQuery directly.

-For this tutorial, basic knowledge of GKE, [Kubernetes Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/), Prometheus, and BigQuery is assumed.
+This tutorial assumes that you have basic knowledge of GKE, [Kubernetes Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/), Prometheus, and BigQuery.

 ## Objectives

-*   Deploy Prometheus using the Prometheus Operator
+*   Deploy Prometheus using the Prometheus Operator.
-*   Configure Prometheus to write to BigQuery remotely
+*   Configure Prometheus to write to BigQuery remotely.
-*   Update the Prometheus configuration using the Prometheus operator
+*   Update the Prometheus configuration using the Prometheus Operator.
-*   Query metrics from BigQuery
+*   Query metrics from BigQuery.
-*   Query metrics from Prometheus
+*   Query metrics from Prometheus.

 ## Costs